HariniJeyaraman/PyTorchChallengeScholarship2018-19/course_notes/lesson_2.md

 #### Perceptron Trick

 Imagine that we have a plot with points classified as blue and red depending on which area they are found in as in the image below.
-But there are there two points that look as if they don't belong.
+But there are there two points that look as if they don't belong. *How do we know if a point is misclassifed?
+If you carefully look at the color of the point (label) you can notice that they are not in correct area (color)*.
 Let's assume that our perceptron wasn't adjusted well enough in order to correctly the points.
 What can we do is make the line of the equation change, the only way we can classify correctly those points is if the line came closer to the misclassifed point eventually going over them.

 ![Misclassifed points](images/split_data_points.png)